jeanbza/jadekler.github.io/_posts/2022-05-06-logistic-function-backoff.md

 \end{split}\\
 $$

+# Linear function downsides

+This is a lot nicer, but we can do better.
+If our binary is _expected_ to consistently "run hot" (use most of its allocated memory), the linear function may be too aggressive.

+Consider a binary that fairly consistently runs somewhere in the bottom 10-30% of the throttle memory range.
+A linear function will accordingly throttle 10-30% of requests.
+That's expensive!
+Particularly if the incoming RPCs have a wide range of memory footprints: throttling 10-30% of requests when those requests may have negligible impact on memory is wasteful.
+And we can't just make our memory range smaller.
+Doing so is dangerous: the smaller the range, the easier it is for a request to cause our memory to jump to the end of the range and OOM the process.

+And, the second half of the linear function range is a problem too: it ramps up too slowly!
+When we're 90% into our range, we'd like to be throttling most all requests, since it may only take a few expensive requests to jump right to the end and OOM the process.

+We need to find a function with a better shape.

 # Graceful degradation

-This is a lot nicer, but let's consider an _even more_ resource constrained environment, in which memory usage consistently hovers near the threshold.
-Let's also consider a binary that handles a wide range of requests, whose memory requirements vary significantly.

-In such an environment, we'd like to throttle as few requests as possible: especially when we're on the lower end of our memory throttle range.
-The reasoning here is that with a varied workload, we're not sure that a linear increase in requests will result in a linear increase in memory.
-It may be that for a period of time, we're running into the excess space, but the incoming requests take dramatically less memory than prior requests: we want to throttle as few of these as possible.
-This lets us take full advantage of our overflow range.
-But, if we do start creeping further into that range, we want to quickly start throttling more aggressively.

-The [logistic function](https://en.wikipedia.org/wiki/Logistic_function) is perfect for that.
+The [logistic function](https://en.wikipedia.org/wiki/Logistic_function) has a better shape for server throttling.

 Here's the shape of the logistic function:

 ![](/assets/logistic.png)